Adityo-dev/Adityo-dev/README.md

 I'm a **full stack developer** from Bangladesh 🇧🇩 working with React, Next.js, TypeScript, Node.js and SQL/NoSQL databases.
 I build complete applications — authentication, role-based access, dashboards, commerce flows and the APIs behind them.

 I care most about the part *after* it works: whether it stays understandable and fast as it grows.
-Currently running my own agency, **Wexlye**, delivering products for international clients.
+Currently co-building **Wexlye** with a friend, delivering products for international clients.

 <div align="center">